-MACH 261 Introduction to CAD/CAM for Machining
+MACH 261 INTRODUCTION TO CAD/CAM FOR MACHINING

 An introduction to Computer Aided Manufacturing.
 This course will combine the CAD skills gained in ENGR 180 with MasterCam CAD/CAM software.
 Students use CAD/CAM geometry to create geometry and produce toolpaths for CNC lathes.
-Prerequisite(s): ENGR 180 with a C or higher.

-MACH 263 Intermediate CAD/CAM for Machining
+MACH 263 INTERMEDIATE CAD/CAM FOR MACHINING